Sleep Help: What Can I Do To Sleep Better At Night?

 Try to avoid relying on naps

 While naps are not inherently harmful, they can become problematic when you’re relying on them often.
-Studies have shown that frequent napping can lead to negative physical health effects like high blood pressure and risk of stroke.
+Studies have shown that frequent napping can lead to negative physical health effects like heart disease, high blood pressure, and risk of stroke.
 While naps can be beneficial in some cases, they may be most beneficial when you keep them short, as taking naps during the day may make it more difficult to fall asleep at night.
-This can become a cycle in which you try to catch up on sleep by taking a nap, but then can’t get rest at night and end up needing to nap again the next day.
+This can become a cycle in which you try to catch up on sleep by taking a nap, but then can’t get good sleep at night and end up needing to nap again the next day.
 Avoiding long naps could help your sleep schedule remain more consistent.

 Stick to a schedule